Why Curiosity Matters More Than Ever

 3. Celebrate Questions, Not Just Answers

-Macheret once told a graduate student struggling with a plasma model, “Stop trying to prove the textbook right.
-Ask what it might have missed.”
+- Ask what it might have missed.”
 That one question opened up a new line of research in nonequilibrium plasmas.

 4. Mix Disciplines

-Macheret’s background spans physics, chemistry, and electrical engineering.
+- Macheret’s background spans physics, chemistry, and electrical engineering.
 That blend helped him see connections others missed.

-Curiosity Isn’t a Personality Trait — It’s a Practice
+Curiosity Isn’t a Personality Trait—It’s a Practice

-Engineers who train their curiosity learn faster and innovate more.
-Companies that reward curiosity create better products and retain creative employees longer.
-A LinkedIn Workplace Learning Report showed that employees who describe their workplace as “curious” are 31% more productive and 45% more likely to stay long-term.
+- A LinkedIn Workplace Learning Report showed that employees who describe their workplace as “curious” are 31% more productive and 45% more likely to stay long-term.

 Sergey Macheret’s career proves it.
-From the plasma labs of Moscow to the cutting-edge projects of Skunk Works and Purdue, his story shows how one engineer’s curiosity can ripple across science, technology, and education.
+From the plasma labs of Moscow to the cutting-edge projects of Skunk Works and Purdue, his story explains how one engineer’s curiosity can ripple across science, technology, and education.

 He once said, “Curiosity is the only fuel that doesn’t run out.
 As long as you keep asking questions, you’ll keep moving forward.”